Tamara is a Bible student who loves mining the treasures in God's Word and sharing its teachings and applications with others.

 — Leviticus 23

 He owns us.
-We are not our own, and we never were, nor will we ever be.
+We are not our own and never were, nor will we ever be.
 We will always belong to someone.
 We will belong to God, or we will be a slave to sin.
-In this analogy, God makes it clear that He provided a way for our slavery to sin to be absolved.
+In this analogy, God clarifies that He provided a way for our slavery to sin to be absolved.

 A Kinsman Redeemer had three responsibilities that Christ fulfilled for us.

 - To rescue or buy back a family member from slavery.

 . . . you were bought at a price.

 - To raise up a family and homestead in a dead relative's name.